Fire Ambulance Police: 111

 Litter bins for beach users are placed at the bridge and at the Manga Pirau Street beach entrance.
 There are also bins at both beach access tracks on Reay Mackay Grove.

-Always lock your residence when unattended.
+Always lock your residence and any sheds and garages when you go out.

 Make sure all doors and windows are secure when you finally leave your property.
 It is a good idea to turn off the power to all appliances at the wall.